Beit El Kabbalist yeshiva

-Beit El Kabbalist yeshiva (Beit El means "House of God") (also: Midrash Hasidim 'School of the Devout' or Yeshivat haMekubalim, 'Yeshiva of the Kabbalists') is a center of kabbalistic study in Jerusalem.
-Today it consists of two buildings, one in the Ruhama neighbourhood of West Jerusalem, built in 1948, and another in Jerusalem's Old City, built in 1974.
+The Beit El Kabbalist yeshiva (Beit El means "House of God") (also: Midrash Hasidim 'School of the Devout' or Yeshivat haMekubalim, 'Yeshiva of the Kabbalists') is a center of kabbalistic study in Jerusalem.
+It consists of two buildings, one in the Ruhama neighbourhood of West Jerusalem, built in 1948, and another in Old City’s Jewish Quarter, built in 1974.

 History

 The yeshiva was founded in 1737 by Rabbi Gedaliah Hayon, originally from Constantinople, for the study of kabbalah in the Holy City.
 In the 1740s, a gifted young man named Shalom Mizrachi Sharabi arrived in Jerusalem from Yemen.
 He studied at Beit El and over time became an outstanding scholar and kabbalist.
 At the behest of Rabbi Hayon, he was appointed head of the yeshiva.

 Under Sharabi’s leadership the yeshiva grew and became one of the main yeshivas in Jerusalem with 40 scholars from the Sephardic and Ashkenazi communities.
 Rabbi Hayon had organized the life of the yeshiva around prayer services, which through mystical communion with God would bring the scholars closer to understanding the secret teachings of Kabbalah.
 Rabbi Sharabi initiated regulations, orders and kavanot ("intentions") of the daily prayers according to the Nahar Shalom prayer book (Salonika, 1806/5566) which he authored, continuing the teachings of the Arizal and following its cosmological approach while incorporating kabbalistic symbolism, entreaties and thoughts/meditations.
 Known today as the Siddur haRashash, it remained, together with the Etz `Haim of Rabbi `Haim Vital, the focus of kabbalistic studies in the yeshiva.

 The scholars were divided into four groups.
 The first awoke at midnight to say Tikkun Hatzot and learn the Kabbalah of the Arizal until dawn.
 The second delved into the works of the Arizal from after shacharit (morning prayers) until midday.
 The third group learnt the Mishna with Rabbi Ovadia mi’Bartenura’s commentary from midday till nightfall.
 After ma’ariv (evening prayers) the fourth set of scholars would arrive and learn the Talmud and the Shulchan Aruch.

 As the yeshiva's reputation spread it attracted prominent rabbis, among them were Chaim Joseph David Azulai, Avraham Gershon of Kitov, Menachem Mendel of Shklov and Yom Tov Algazi.